pclonan/sinatra/README.md

 - The idempotent nature of Puppet allows us to rerun the code without damaging the application - whilst at the same time, running newly commited Git modules.
 - If our application should happen to die, Puppet will restart it on the next Puppet run.

 The <b>config.vm.provision "shell"</b> option also initiates the first Puppet run, which uses modules included in this Git repo.
-These modules are synced to /home/vagrant/sync as part of the Vagrant provisioning process:
+These modules are synced to /home/vagrant/sync by default as part of the Vagrant provisioning process:

     /home/vagrant/sync
     ├── manifests